Dizzy611/In_GME/README.md

 the LGPL.

 Changelog:
+ - Changes from v0.07 to v0.08
+   - Fixed a bug in initial track listing change.
+ - Changes from v0.06 to v0.07
+   - Changed default track listing style to better accomodate single-track files.
+   - Officially moved from pre-alpha to alpha.
  - Changes from v0.05 to v0.06
    - Basic track information (title, length, number of tracks, etc) will now show for all in_gme tracks in the list, and will not disappear when you try to use the (currently non-existant)